flame-engine/flame/doc/tutorials/space_shooter/step_6.md

 bullets to have a passive collision type!

-From this point on, Flame will take care of checking the collision between those two components and we now need to do something when these occur.
+From this point on, Flame will take care of checking the collision between those two components and we now need to do something when this occurs.

 We start by receiving the collision events in one of the classes.
 Since `Bullet`s have a passive collision type, we will also add the collision checking logic to the `Enemy` class.